CiubancanC/sequentialthinking/README.md

-# Sequential Thinking MCP Server
+# CEOMCP MCP Server

-An MCP server implementation that provides a tool for dynamic and reflective problem-solving through a structured thinking process.
+An MCP server implementation that provides a tool for dynamic and reflective problem-solving using the CEOMCP approach.

 ## Features